 SSE Renewables has formally promoted a Compulsory Purchase Order (“CPO”) for the acquisition of land required for the transportation of turbine components for Strathy South Wind Farm.
 CPO is a legal process used to acquire land, or rights in land, needed to enable a project to proceed, where this might otherwise not be possible through negotiation alone, and where there is a strong case in the public interest to do so.

 As we look forward to the construction of Strathy South Wind Farm, we are committed to continuing to work in as open and transparent a manner as possible.
 We have issued direct communications to the affected landowners, but we are happy to discuss this process with individuals/organisations that would like further information.
-In addition, we will advertise the submission of our CPO in full compliance with the set legal requirements and advertise this information also on our project website.

 A complete set of the submitted CPO documents can be found below, including the Statement of Reasons document which provides additional detail on the rationale behind the use of these powers.
+The documents relating to the Inquiry are available on the Scottish Government’s Planning and Environmental Appeals Vision website at the following link Scottish Government - DPEA - Case Details (scotland.gov.uk)

 Planning Application Amendment – April 2023